jimmythecoder/passkeys/README.md

 # Passkeys

-Authentication with passkeys React UI + express API server
+Authentication with passkeys React UI + fastify express API

 A working demo integrating the latest Passkey WebAuthn technology into a modern frontend stack.